24th International Congress of Biometeorology

 Link: https://www.mfa.gov.rs/en/citizens/travel-serbia/visa-regime

-After registering on the ICB2026 portal, participants will receive an email within the next seven days containing an invitation letter to use for visa applications or conference funding request.
+After registering on the ICB2026 portal, participants will receive an email within the next seven days containing an invitation letter to use for visa applications or conference funding requests.